United States House of Representatives: Member officials

+After the floor leaders, the next ranking official in the House party's leadership is the whip, who works to ensure that the party's members vote as the party leadership desires.

-After the whips, the next ranking official in the House party's leadership is the party conference chair (styled as the Republican conference chair and Democratic caucus chair).
+After the whips, the next ranking official in the House party's leadership is the party caucus chair, styled as the "Republican conference chair" for the Republican Party and the "Democratic caucus chair" for the Democratic Party.

-After the conference chair, there are differences between each party's subsequent leadership ranks.
-After the Democratic caucus chair is the campaign committee chair (Democratic Congressional Campaign Committee), then the co-chairs of the Steering Committee.
-For the Republicans it is the chair of the House Republican Policy Committee, followed by the campaign committee chairman (styled as the National Republican Congressional Committee).
+After the party conference chair, there are differences between each party's subsequent leadership ranks.
+After the Democratic caucus chair is the chair of the Democratic Congressional Campaign Committee, then the co-chairs of the Steering Committee.
+After the Republican conference chair is the chair of the House Republican Policy Committee, followed by the chair of the National Republican Congressional Committee, the House campaign committee for the Republican Party.

 The chairs of House committees, particularly influential standing committees such as Appropriations, Ways and Means, and Rules, are powerful but not officially part of the House leadership hierarchy.
-Until the post of majority leader was created, the chair of Ways and Means was the de facto majority leader.
+Until the post of majority leader was created, the chair of Ways and Means or Appropriations Committees was the de facto majority leader.

 Leadership and partisanship

 When the presidency and Senate are controlled by a different party from the one controlling the House, the speaker can become the de facto "leader of the opposition".
 Some notable examples include Tip O'Neill in the 1980s, Newt Gingrich in the 1990s, John Boehner in the early 2010s, and Nancy Pelosi in the late 2000s and again in the late 2010s and early 2020s.
 Since the speaker is a partisan officer with substantial power to control the business of the House, the position is often used for partisan advantage.

 In the instance when the presidency and both Houses of Congress are controlled by one party, the speaker normally takes a low profile and defers to the president.
 For that situation the House minority leader can play the role of a de facto "leader of the opposition", often more so than the Senate minority leader, due to the more partisan nature of the House and the greater role of leadership.